microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Reopen in container notification](21-reopen-notif.png)

-A new instance of VS Code launches, and we can see our image is being built and our app is starting in our dev container:
+A new instance of VS Code launches, where our image is being built and our app is starting in our dev container:

 ![Relaunch VS Code to start dev container](22-reload-starting.png)

-Once our container is built, we can see we have all the same files, but now the bottom-left indicator reads, "Dev Container: Python 3,” signifying we're inside our container.
+Once our container is built, we have all the same files, but now the bottom-left indicator reads, "Dev Container: Python 3,” signifying we're inside our container.
 We can run our code with ease, regardless of which version of Python (if any) we have installed on our local machine!

 ![Run Python code in dev container](24-run-code.png)